NeedsAUsername/social-media/README.md

 # Current Goal:
 - Build a basic site, with users able to create posts and see all posts.
-- Use socket.io to enable real-time chat
+- Add more functionality to the real-time chat(images, emojis, etc.)

 # ToDos:
+- In general: CSS for layout, buttons, input, etc.
 - Style the chat with user's name.
 - Enable use of emojis and pictures
 - Add user is typing...
 - Add user has joined the room, and user has left the room